shangxiao/blog/articles/django-questions.md

 Bar.objects.filter(Q(foo__isnull=True) | Q(foo__name="asdf"))
 ```

-### How do I make enforce that at least 1 from 2 foreign keys is set but not both at the same time?
+### How do I enforce that at least 1 from 2 foreign keys is set but not both at the same time?

 Use a check constraint.
 Neither Q objects nor PostgreSQL support XOR so you'd have to do this manually with these equivalent expressions for 2 operands: